rmanaloto-tastytrade/SlotMap/README.md

 - Container port `2222` is published as host `9222`, so you can connect directly with `ssh -i ~/.ssh/id_ed25519 -p 9222 slotmap@c24s1.ch2` once the deploy finishes.

 Troubleshooting tips, cleanup commands, and logging locations are captured in the doc so multiple developers can share the same remote workflow safely.

+### Devcontainer Build Automation Inspiration

+We are aligning our container build steps with the [Beman Project infra-containers](https://github.com/bemanproject/infra-containers) model.
+Their `Dockerfile.devcontainer` and GitHub Actions workflow (`.github/workflows/devcontainer_ci.yml`) demonstrate how to matrix-build clang/gcc variants, push them to GHCR, and keep toolchains current via PPAs and Kitware mirrors.
+Future automation for SlotMap will follow a similar pattern (publish the devcontainer image after every main-branch update) so remote hosts can simply `docker pull` the latest image.